jp-wang/jp-wang.github.io/_posts/2017-03-15-volatile-in-java.md

 That's a simple introduction of Java Heap and Stack.
 There are ten thousands of other topics online to summarize them if you want to learn more.
 The thing we talked above is enough for you to keep continuing.

-## What's the problem that Volatile trys to solve?
+## What's the problem that Volatile try to solve?
-In Java aplication, multiple threads can run parallel in different CPUs if the system does have.
+In Java application, multiple threads can run parallel in different CPUs if the system does have.
 Due to the performance reasons, each thread may copy variables from main memory into a CPU cache while working on them.

 ![image](https://github.com/jp-wang/jp-wang.github.io/blob/master/attachments/java-cpu-cache.jpg?raw=true)

-So now here is the problem: Without Volatile there are no gurantees about when the JVM reads data from main memory to CPU caches or write data from CPU caches to main memory.
+So now here is the problem: Without Volatile there are no guarantees about when the JVM reads data from main memory to CPU caches or write data from CPU caches to main memory.

 Let's take one example.
 ```java